fregante/eslint-formatters/readme.md

 - [eslint-formatter-unix](packages/eslint-formatter-unix)
 - [eslint-formatter-visualstudio](packages/eslint-formatter-visualstudio)

-**Important:** If you're using ESLint, these packages are not useful to you, they are all built into ESLint.

-**Note for ESLint’s maintainers:** Open an issue if you'd like to publish these packages yourself as part of a monorepo.
+**Note for ESLint’s maintainers:** Open an issue or ping me on Twitter [@fregante](https://twitter.com/fregante) if you'd like to publish these packages yourself as part of a monorepo.
 I'll gladly pass the npm names to you.
 Much 💚